Sessions

 - the

-fromandtoagent ids; - the active handoff input filter (e.g.
+fromandtoagent ids; - the active handoff input filter as a serializable descriptor (e.g.

 const all = await session.listHandoffs();

-const incoming = await session.handoffsByAgent('planner', 'incoming');The lastN(10) default plus the filter library from @graphorin/agent mean the boundary payload is always explicit.
+const incoming = await session.handoffsByAgent('planner', 'to');The default filter (lastN(10) composed with stripSensitiveOutputs()) plus the filter library from @graphorin/agent mean the boundary payload is always explicit.

 JSONL export schema 1.0